TelerikAcademy/Web-Applications-with-Node.js/Workshops/03. Building-Web-applications-with-Express/README.md

     - Showing only name, secret identity, their image and alignment
   - List superheroes by city, country or planet
     - Showing only name, secret identity, their image and alignment
+  - Search for superheroes, with paging
+    - The results must match the name, secret identity or story of the superhero
   - Get details for a superhero by superheroId:
     - Showing the full information about the superhero
   - List fractions, with paging